ConstantSun/NQL/README2.md

 # Things to Update
-- S3 output for athena in app.py file
 - .env file
+- (If you use Athena for DB) S3 output for athena in app.py file

 # How to run:
 ```